We may receive compensation when you click on links to products from our partners.

 4. Fill In Those Gaps

-Once you have seen where some of the gaps in your skills are, then you need to come up with a plan to figure out how to fill in these gaps.
+Once you have seen where some of the gaps in your skills are, you need to come up with a plan to figure out how to fill in these gaps.
 For example, you may want to consider taking an online course to help you learn a new skill or do an internship or volunteer opportunity to help you gain more experience.

 Depending on how serious you are about the new job and where your skills are at the time, you may need to look at going back to college or doing more courses to help you get ready.
-There is no age when it comes to
+There is no age when it comes to learning and making some changes in

 Many people who want to make a change in their career find that going back to college is one of the best ways to make this happen.
 You could go for your first degree or for an MBA.
 Think about what will work for you though.
 For some careers, a college degree is not worth the time.
 If you are busy, then obtaining a degree may not even be an option at all.